devtrope/teardrops/README.md

 # Teardrops

-Teardrops is a lightweight PHP micro-framework built for developers who want full control while ejoying a clean, modern structure inspired by larger frameworks.
+Teardrops is a lightweight PHP micro-framework built for developers who want full control while enjoying a clean, modern structure inspired by larger frameworks.

 ## Installation